Local SEO Services Google My Business

 Why does internal linking matter?
 It does the following:

-If you want to improve your internal linking structure but aren’t sure where to start, check out Kissmetrics’ The Seven Commandments of Internal Linking for Top-Notch SEO.
+The best place to start improving on your internal linking structure is Kissmetrics’ The Seven Commandments of Internal Linking for Top-Notch SEO.

 Optimize URL, Title Tags, Headers, Meta Description, and Content

 Every new piece of context is another indexed page for your site.
 By that virtue, it is also a new opportunity to target a specific geographic search phrase.
 As well as an opportunity to get featured high on the SERPs (Search Engine Results Pages).